 When employers provide most of the equipment required, a pilot’s FRE will be reduced accordingly.

-What about the luggage and computers?
+Are luggage and computers tax deductibles for cabin crew and pilots?
 Since both items are not considered used in the actual performance of duties, which is to fly an aircraft from one destination to another, they do not qualify for tax relief.

-Similar to pilots and co-pilots, industry wide FRE for airline cabin crew (steward and stewardess) has also been increased to £720 as agreed by the HMRC and the Unite union.
-This will be effective for 2013/14 onwards.
+Similar to pilots and co-pilots, industry-wide FRE for airline cabin crew (steward and stewardess) has also been increased to £720 as agreed by the HMRC and the Unite union.

 The £720 FRE includes the cost of cleaning and laundering of uniform, but not the initial cost.
 Similar to the case of the flight deck crew, if the airline requires staff to wear a uniform but does not provide one, employees who buy them are entitled to a